bebhuvan/rabbit-holes/src/content/posts/2025-09-01-will-the-poor-countries-catch-up-the-rich.md

 ![](/images/2025-09-01_17-46.png)

 > ### What Remains of Cross-Country Convergence?
-A Critical Review of 50 Years of Economic Growth Research
+A Critical Review of 50 Years of Economic Growth Research.
+Summary by Claude.
 >
 > This comprehensive 2020 review by Paul Johnson and Chris Papageorgiou examines one of economics' most enduring questions: Do poor countries eventually catch up to rich ones?
 After analyzing five decades of research and data, their conclusions challenge popular narratives about global economic convergence.
 >